 Director of Programming, Founder

-Colleen deVeer came from a very artistic family that instilled in her a love for the creative at a very young age.
-Performing arts quickly became her passion.
-After graduating from Boston College, where she was a director of The Boston College Dance Ensemble and received her B.A. in Theatre Arts, Ms. deVeer moved on to the Actor’s Studio in New York City where she received a Masters of Fine Arts in Acting, training with the late Doug Moston and Barbara Poitier as well as other masters of acting including David Gideon and Elizabeth Kemp.
-After fifteen years of working as an actress and dancer in theater, film and television, Colleen met two playwrights whose work she found so exceptional that she tried her hand at producing.
-With her partner, Josh Rivedal, Colleen found investors, secured locations and put dramatic teams together, launching two successful plays in repertory with critically acclaimed NYC stage runs.
+Colleen deVeer came from a very artistic family that instilled in her a love for visual and performing arts at a very young age.
+Ms. deVeer is a graduate of Boston College, where she was a Director of The Boston College Dance Ensemble and received her B.A. in Theatre Arts.
+Following her undergraduate studies, Colleen moved on to the Actor’s Studio in New York City where she received a Masters of Fine Arts in Acting, training with renowned acting masters, David Gideon, Barbara Poitier, Elizabeth Kemp, and Doug Moston.
+After fifteen years of working as an actress and dancer in theater, film, commercials, and television, Colleen met two playwrights whose work she found so exceptional that she tried her hand at producing, launching two successful plays in repertory with critically acclaimed NYC stage runs.
 Colleen moved out to Greenwich in 2012 with her husband and two children where she Co-Founded The Greenwich International Film Festival.
 A long time cinephile, Colleen has traveled to dozens of film festivals across the country and abroad, has served as the Festival’s Director of Programming for the last 3 years and is a proud member of the Advisory Board of the Avon Theatre in Stamford, CT.

 Chairman of the Board, Founder